 - Add the following using -statements

-These will give you access to the attributes and interfaces you’ll need in a second!
+In a matter of seconds, these will give you access to the attributes and interfaces that you will need!

 - Add the following attribute to your namespace